Seagate/cortx/doc/S3ServerQuickStart.md

 KABOOM!!!

-## Testing specific MERO version with S3Server
+## Testing specific MOTR version with Cortx-S3Server
 For this demand also we are having solution :
 1. Search for specific commit-id in search box and choose type = 'Commits' , click on  search result (specific commit) and copy associated change-id
-2. `$ cd third_party/mero` (It is assumed that you are into main directory of your s3server repo)
+2. `$ cd third_party/mero` (It is assumed that you are into main directory of your Cortx-S3Server repo)
 3. Use copied commit HASH/REFSPEC in step 1 as shown below.

  > git checkout Id41cd2b41cb77f1d106651c267072f29f8c81d0f

 4. Update submodules
 > `$ git submodule update --init --recursive`
-5. Build mero
+5. Build MOTR

 > `cd ..`